GeoM-bit/VismaTechnicalTest/README.md

-This is the solution for the programming test in C# from Visma.
+This is the solution for the C# programming test from Visma.

+A UML diagram of the main classes is represented in "diagram.png".

 The web application is available at https://vismatechnicaltest20241107152541.azurewebsites.net